venkeyRao/pesto-task-manager/README.md

-# Pesto Task Manager
+# Task Manager

 ## Introduction

-Pesto Task Manager is a simple task management application that allows users to create, update, and delete tasks.
+Task Manager is a simple task management application that allows users to create, update, and delete tasks.
 Users can view a list of tasks and filter them by status.

+This project was created to showcase my full-stack coding and application architecture skills.
+For a detailed assessment and scoring of the project, please refer to Detailed-Report.pdf

 ## Features